July 16, 2019

-July 21 will mark the 50th anniversary of humanity’s first steps on the moon, a feat of technological wizardry and audacity unparalleled in history at that time.
+July 20 will mark the 50th anniversary of humanity’s first steps on the moon, a feat of technological wizardry and audacity once unparalleled in history.
 Then and now, it nearly defies imagination: Three men guided machinery with less computer power than an iPhone all the way to the moon, and there was no guarantee of success — President Nixon even had a draft of a speech prepared in the event that none of them returned.
 But the legacy of America’s sprint to the moon is more than the awe it inspired.
 Its impacts can still be felt today at universities across the country, including the University of Missouri.

 Mizzou’s involvement with the space program stretches back to 1964, when its own Space Sciences Research Center was established.
 While Mizzou was the epicenter of this project, housed in a $1.5 million facility ($12 million adjusted for inflation) that supported dozens of space-related research projects, the center also had a significant presence at Missouri University of Science and Technology in Rolla and the University of Missouri-Kansas City.
 Kickstarted by more than $2 million in allocations from the Missouri Legislature, the plan was to create an enormous, system-wide research engine that would lead the nation in university-driven space science research.